-The deadline for the Rising Star program deposit is May 4.
+The deadline for the SCAD Rising Star program deposit is June 1.
 You may submit payment online.

-Only rising high school seniors can participate in the Rising Star program.
+Only rising high school seniors can participate in the SCAD Rising Star program.
 The program may not be attended twice.

 All applicants are notified within four to six weeks after completing the application file.